The-EG/EG-Overlay/index.rst

+..
 EG-Overlay
+..
+Copyright (c) 2025 Taylor Talkington
+..
+SPDX-License-Identifier: MIT

+EG-Overlay
 ==========

 EG-Overlay is yet another overlay for GuildWars 2.
-It is designed to be light weight and 'out of the way' as possible from both a resources and module author point of view.
-The core is written in C and everything else is Lua.
-Modules can be written purely in Lua, or Lua C modules can also be used.
+It is designed to be lightweight and 'out of the way' as possible from both a resources and module author point of view.
+The core is written in Rust and everything else is Lua.
+Modules can be written purely in Lua, or Lua C/Rust modules can also be used.

 User Guide
 ----------